open-eid/SiVa/docs/deployment.md

 sudo chmod 755 cert-store
 ```

-Now we need to configure some environment variables to make PDF Validator work correctly.
+Now we need to configure some environment variables to make PDF Validation work correctly.
 Make `bin` directory in `$CATALINA_HOME` and add `setenv.sh` file into it.

 > **NOTE:** Paths below are based on default paths of package manger